bondy-io/bondy_docs/docs/concepts/why_bondy.md

 The computer software industry has a tendency to add vertical solutions as silos and build layers over layers without taking things away[^cncf].

 [^cncf]: The Cloud Native Computing Foundation (CNCF), [Cloud Native Interactive Landscape](https://landscape.cncf.io) lists more than 450 technologies.
 Most of them added in the last 10 years.

 For example, new modern Remote Procedure Call (RPC) technologies like gRPC and new incarnations of the ubiquitous HTTP protocol still make a distinction between clients and servers.
-When the smart phones we have in our pockets are more powerful than the supercomputers of the 80s, those frameworks still treat the browser running on the them as dumb clients.
+Moreover when smartphones we have in our pockets are more powerful than the supercomputers of the 80s, HTTP still treats the browser running on the them as dumb clients.

-These complicates the implement of several use cases in which it would be desirable for the "server" to call the "client".
+These complicates the implementation of several use cases in which it would be desirable for the "server" to call the "client" or a "client" to call "client".

 Fortunately, the advances in distributed computing over the last 10 years have given us a new horizon, one where we are able to treat our mobile devices as the system or record.
 I am referrying to peer-to-peer networking and local-first software[^mklepp].

 [^mklepp]: Martin Kleppmann et al., [Local-First Software: Your Own Your Data, in spite of the Cloud](https://martin.kleppmann.com/papers/local-first.pdf)

-But this will come at a cost.
+But this will come at an additional cost: new protocols, APIs and libraries we need to learn and depend on.

 Moreover, these technologies implement a single application comunication pattern e.g. point-to-point RPCs or Publish-Subscribe (PubSub).
 If your application, needs both communication patterns, you need to adopt, learn and use two different client libraries and infrastructure components.
 Moreover, some protocols are not web-native so if you want to integrate say PubSub on your web-based app you might need to resort to integrate also a cloud based solution, again this means yet another protocol/client dependency.